FarronF/limerick-council-meetings/meetings/2016/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick held on 16th May 2016.md

 housing and pointed out that a number of the sites in question may be eligible for the fast track

 process.
-In seconding the motion Councillor McCreesh noted that the motion was appropriate--- 8
+In seconding the motion Councillor McCreesh noted that the motion was appropriate
+---
+8

 given the numbers on the housing list and the relatively small number of houses to be delivered